 Ahab was the bad guy.
 In aligning himself with Ahab, Jehoshaphat found himself in the crosshairs of God’s plan to take Ahab out.
 Jehoshaphat would repent for that misjudgment and withdraw his alliance from the northern kingdom of Israel for the remainder of his reign.

-Another warning I think we should see is that we should never take prophecy at face value.
+It didn’t matter that Jehoshaphat had good intentions in aligning with the idolatrous Ahab.
+We align with people who set themselves against God to our own peril.
+Another warning I see is that we should never simply take prophecy at face value.
 Paul’s admonition not to despise prophecy comes with a qualifier (1 Thess.
 5:20-22):

 Do not despise prophecies, but test everything; hold fast what is good.
 Abstain from every form of evil.

 God sometimes even puts words in His prophets’ mouths that are meant to entice people to do what they already want to do.
 God sometimes feeds people the deception they want.
 Nothing could be worse than being deceived and God abandoning us to our deception!

 I am reminded of Romans.
 When people exchange the glory of God for worthless idols, God will eventually give them over to the sinful desires of their hearts (1:24), their lusts (1:26) and a depraved mind.
 (1:28) God doesn’t override our ability to choose which way we want to go.
 He may even give us a push when we continuously lean hard away from God.

 I am not going to argue, here, that Donald Trump is evil, like Ahab.
 I don’t know his heart, but I do know his history and the things he says and does that do not square with godly character or the humility of a person who is committed to Christ.